 Never one to jump into anything, I started talking to my esthetician about spray tans last year.
 I had her walk me through the spray tan prep, process and maintenance about a dozen times before I finally booked my appointment.

-Before my appointment, I had done (almost) everything that my esthetician, Bethany, had told me to do.
+Before my evening appointment, I had done (almost) everything that my esthetician, Bethany, had told me to do.
 I exfoliated the night before and didn’t put on any lotions or perfumes that day.
 I removed my makeup right before the appointment and used a baby wipe to take my deodorant off (you’re not supposed to have any on because it can make the spray tan apply weirdly, but I couldn’t go without all day).

 I changed into an old bikini once I got into the room and stepped into the spray tan tent.
 Bethany took out her airbrush machine and warned me that the spray would feel a little cold.
 It did, but it wasn’t unbearable.
 The whole process took around 15 minutes.
 I then changed into my loose, dark colored clothing and went home.